ICPSquad/Documentation/create/accessories.md

 ![Impressive.](../.gitbook/assets/export\_720\_30\_15\_15.gif)

-### Equip your avatar.
+### Equip your Avatar.

-Each avatar can be equipped with up to 5 accessories corresponding to the 5 following slots.&#x20;
+Each Avatar can be equipped with up to 5 accessories corresponding to the 5 following slots:&#x20;

-* Hat 🎩  : Hats, helmets, crown, cap, headband...
+* **Hat** 🎩  : Hats, helmets, crown, cap, headband...
 Everything that is going on the head.
-* Face  👦 : Painting face, facial mask, gas mask, facial tattoos...
+* **Face**  👦 : Painting face, facial mask, gas mask, facial tattoos...
 Anything that can be put on your face (expect glasses).
-* Glasses 👓 : Lab glasses, monocle, sunglasses.
+* **Glasses** 👓 : Lab glasses, monocle, sunglasses.
 To protect your eyes.
-* Body 👔 : Shirts, jackets, necklaces, ties, sweat, costumes and more.&#x20;
+* **Body** 👔 : Shirts, jackets, necklaces, ties, sweat, costumes and more.&#x20;
-* Miscellaneous 🌈 :  This slot was created to enable unlimited creativity.
+* **Miscellaneous** 🌈 :  This slot was created to enable unlimited creativity.
 It can corresponds to a special background,&#x20;

 ![A fully equipped avatar.](../.gitbook/assets/Capture\_decran\_2022-05-15\_a\_19.25.02.png)